RoboPhred/cultist-timejump/readme.md

 This is a mod for Cultist Simulator that adds the ability to warp time ahead to when the next verb / situation completes.

+When jumping time, the mod will look at all ongoing situations, and warp time to complete the situation with the least amount of time remaining.
+After warping time, it will activate all magnet slots.
+This also works when the game is paused, and the game will remain paused after the jump.

 Download the latest release [here](https://github.com/RoboPhred/cultist-timejump/releases/).

 ## Usage